jeansch/py-asterisk/doc/readme.txt

     - Docstrings are provided for all objects.

-    - The module may be used asynchronously if required.
-It should be suitable for inclusion in a single-threaded GUI.

     - Asterisk data is translated into data stored using Python types, so working with it should be trivial.
 Through the use of XMLRPCServer or similar, it should be trivial to expose this conversion to other languages.

-Synchronous Usage:

 Using the Manager or CoreManager objects, or using your own object with the CoreActions mix-in, you may simply call methods of the instanciated object and they will block until all data is available.

-Asynchronous Usage:

-    Declare on_<event> methods for each event you wish to monitor.
-Using the select module, create an inner loop similar to this:

-        class MyManager(Asterisk.Manager):
-            def on_Link(self, event):
-                some_module.do_something(event)

-        manager = MyManager()
-        objects_to_watch = [ manager, gui, etc ]

-        while True:
-            for obj in select.select(objects_to_watch, [], [])[0]:
-                if obj is manager:
-                    manager.read()
-                else if obj is gui:
-                    gui.handle_event()

-    If you need to watch many events, or perhaps you would like to monitor everything that is happening, you can define a fall-back event handler.
-    This event handler is used when a more specific one is not found (note use of CoreManager):

-        class AllEventsManager(Asterisk.CoreManager):
-            def on_Event(self, event):
-                some_module.do_something(event)

-        ...
+Support for asynchronous usage is incomplete; consider running the client from a thread and driven through a queue when integrating with an asynchronous design.